 Rating

 Even though aspects of the film are slightly dated, Trancers still works thanks to its fantastic story and talented cast.
-Tim Thomerson absolutely nails it as Jack Deth, perfectly capturing the look and attitude of a film noir detective.
-His sarcastic attitude, smart-ass quips, and tremendous amount of charisma make him an instantly likable and believable leading man.
-To match his attitude and charisma, Helen Hunt does a great job, and she has fantastic chemistry with Thomerson.
-Michael Stefani makes for a good villain, and Art LaFleur is fun and entertaining as the hard-ass police lieutenant.
+Tim Thomerson nails it as Jack Deth, perfectly capturing the look and attitude of a film noir detective.
+His sarcastic attitude, smart-ass quips, and tremendous charisma make him an instantly likable and believable leading man.
+To match his attitude and charisma, Helen Hunt does a great job and has fantastic chemistry with Thomerson.
+Michael Stefani is a good villain, and Art LaFleur is entertaining as the hard-ass police lieutenant.
 Charles Band’s direction is on-point, and he manages to stretch the film’s low budget as far as possible.
-Bilson and De Meo’s script is well-written, and the time travel concept is very unique and ahead of its time.
+Bilson and De Meo’s script is well-written, and the concept of time travel is unique and ahead of its time.
 Trancers is one of the more unique sci-fi action films of its time.

-Many crew members from Trancers ended up working at Full Moon, including David Allen, Ted Nicolaou, and John Carl Buechler.
+Many crew members from Trancers worked at Full Moon, including David Allen, Ted Nicolaou, and John Carl Buechler.
 Allen did stop-motion effects for many Full Moon movies, Nicolaou directed the Subspecies franchise, and Buechler worked on makeup effects.
 Bilson and De Meo went on to write and direct Zone Troopers for Empire, reuniting Tim Thomerson and Art LaFleur.
 After Empire fell and Full Moon started, Band decided to resurrect Trancers into a franchise totaling five sequels.
 In addition to film noir, Trancers also takes inspiration from Blade Runner, even hiring Gene Winfield, who designed the spinners.
-Admittedly, I would’ve liked more scenes in the future setting, as well as further explanation on how the trancers work.
+Admittedly, I would’ve liked more scenes in the future setting and further explanation on how the trancers work.
 Even still, this is a fantastic hidden gem of a sci-fi film that more than earns its cult status.
-Overall, Trancers is a fantastic sci-fi noir that launched a popular cult franchise.
+Overall, Trancers is a solid sci-fi noir that launched a popular cult franchise.